ankurgoyal29/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 7. Understanding your features can help you to improve a model
 8. PCA helped reduce our feature set to small number of non-collinear features.

+### Challenges:
+1. Overfitting was a challenge.
+But can be addressed via regularization and ensemble methods.
+2. Small size of dataset made some of the more complex models like Neural Networks ineffective
+3. Missing data - Different features required different handling techniques, which took experimenting and benchmarking to get right.